 Balloon Static Electricity Method

 This is probably the most ridiculous idea I’ve seen others describe.
 The concept is to rub the balloon on your upholstery or carpet to generate a static charge.
-Supposedly the static charge will pull the hairs off of the car seats or carpet.
+Supposedly the static charge will pull the pet hair off of the car seats or carpet.
 It might work slightly but static electricity isn’t going to generate enough force to actually pull hair that is trapped in the nap of carpet out.

 How To Keep Dog Hair Out Of Car Upholstery & Carpet